 I've been building software professionally since 2011.
 Started with VBA macros and Access databases.
 Now I'm shipping AI-powered apps and crypto trading terminals.
-Somewhere along the way, I realized I'd learned a lot of things the hard way that might be useful to others.
+Somewhere along the way, I realized the code matters less than the people who care about it.

 What I Actually Build